 My driver and I arrived at the Venice Airport.
 With almost Austrian formality he dropped my bags at the terminal, and then shook my hand.
 “It was a great pleasure, signore.”
 “No, the pleasure really belongs to me,” I replied.
 “I’ve learned a lot from you.”
 I handed him a few euros.
 “Please take this and don’t be offended.”
 After glancing at the money, he responded, “This will buy many ‘one-glass-a-day-wines.’”
 He then added, “Friuli has many secrets and maybe the time is right for them to be discovered by the rest of the world.”
 With that, he drove off and I entered the airport for my exploration of Friuli Venezia Giulia was over.

-* History tells us that the history of dipping a cubed piece of bread in a dollop of olive oil or balsamic vinegar was a way to test the quality of the various oils.
+* History tells us that the history of dipping a cubed piece of bread in a dollop of olive oil was a way to test the quality of the various oils.
 Because butter is generally not on the Italian table, North Americans assume that the olive oil which is, is for flavoring the bread.